Yandex Cloud

 The current list of quota settings in the cluster will be completely overwritten by the list provided in the quotas parameter.

-Before executing your request, make sure the list includes all the required quota settings, including existing ones.
+Before sending your request, make sure the list covers all the required quota settings, including existing ones.

-You can request the cluster ID with the list of clusters in the folder.
-You can request the user name with the list of users in the cluster.
+You can get the cluster ID with the list of clusters in the folder.
+You can get the username with the list of users in the cluster.

-2. To change a set of user privileges and roles, use the GRANT and REVOKE queries.
-For example, grant the user read rights to all objects in a specific database:
+2. To change a set of user privileges and roles, use the GRANT and REVOKE statements.
+For example, grant the user read permissions for all objects in a specific database:

 GRANT SELECT ON <DB_name>.* TO <username>;

-3. To edit a user's quota settings, use the CREATE QUOTA, ALTER QUOTA, and DROP QUOTA queries.
-For example, limit the total number of user requests for a 15-month period:
+3. To update user's quota settings, use the CREATE QUOTA, ALTER QUOTA, and DROP QUOTA statements.
+For example, limit the total number of user queries for a 15-month period:

 CREATE QUOTA <quota_name> FOR INTERVAL 15 MONTH MAX QUERIES 100 TO <username>;

-4. To change the user account, use the ALTER USER query.
-To edit the ClickHouse® settings, for instance, run the command below listing the settings to modify:
+4. To change a user account, use the ALTER USER statement.
+For example, to update ClickHouse® settings, run the command below, listing the settings to update:

 ALTER USER <username> SETTINGS <list_of_ClickHouse®>_settings;